 Boerhaave syndrome refers to an oesophageal rupture secondary to forceful vomiting and retching.

 It tends to be more prevalent in males, with alcoholism a risk factor.
 The estimated incidence is ~ 1:6000.

 They are often associated with the clinical triad of vomiting, chest pain and subcutaneous emphysema (Mackler's triad).
 Other symptoms include epigastric pain, back pain, dyspnoea and shock.
 This condition was universally fatal before the age of surgery.

 It is thought to occur due to a forceful ejection of gastric contents in an unrelaxed oesophagus against a closed glottis.
 The tears are vertically oriented, 1-4 cm in length.
-Approximately 90% occur along the left posterolateral wall of the distal oesophagus, 3-6cm above the esophageal hiatus of the diaphragm 10.
+Approximately 90% occur along the left posterolateral wall of the distal oesophagus, 3-6cm above the oesophageal hiatus of the diaphragm 10.

 Another sign that may be present is the Naclerio V sign, which describes a focal, sharply marginated region of paraspinal radiolucency in on the left side immediately above the diaphragm 3

 On contrast swallow: